 Canadian Paralympic Committee

-The Canadian Paralympic Committee is a non-profit, private organization whose mission is to lead the development of Paralympic sport in Canada and, enable athletes to reach the podium at the international Paralympic Games.
+The Canadian Paralympic Committee's vision is to be the world's leading Paralympic nation.
+Its mission is to lead the development of a sustainable Paralympic sport system in Canada to enable athletes to reach the podium at the Paralympic Games.

 www.paralympic.ca - To increase their medal count and resulting federal funding, the organization needed to grow by attracting and engaging future successful athletes with physical disabilities.